openhab/openhab1-addons/bundles/binding/org.openhab.binding.maxcube/README.md

 ## Binding Configuration

 The MAX!Cube is automatically discovered from the network, so no configuration is required in basic setting.
-Otherwise, the binding must be configured in the file `services/maxcube.cfg`.
+Otherwise, the binding can be configured in the file `services/maxcube.cfg`.

 | Property | Default | Required | Description |
 |----------|---------|:--------:|-------------|